Online course details

 Progress onto a masters degree

-The 20 credits at Level 7 gained from this Certificate of Credit can be transferred as RPL onto a relevant Master’s degree subject to meeting all other admission criteria.
+The 20 credits at Level 7 gained from this Certificate of Credit can be transferred as RPL (recognition of prior learning) onto a relevant Master’s degree subject to meeting all other admission criteria.

 The 20 credits from this standalone module can be used towards module exemptions onto our MSc Sustainability and Environmental Management (Online).